 Provision mapping (what the school provides for pupils and students) is constantly being evaluated and this is an on-going process across the year.
 In school and college we have a wide range of interventions to support our young people develop certain skills or adapt behaviours and these are assessed and evaluated on a termly basis.
-We have a very good relationship with staff from the Inclusion and Disability Support Service (IDSS) from whom we purchase the involvement of 2 specialist teachers (Hearing Impairment/Visual Impairment) and we have also recently bought in a Multi-Sensory Impairment Specialist to support and develop the provision for these pupils.
+We have a very good relationship with staff from the Inclusion and Disability Support Service (IDSS) from whom we purchase the involvement of 2 specialist teachers (Hearing Impairment/Visual Impairment) and we buy in the services of a Multi-Sensory Impairment Specialist to support and develop the provision for these pupils.

 All pupil progress is tracked against a set of skills/knowledge based targets for all subject areas.
-All outcome data is derived from the original Progression Guidance (converted to B squared %).
-As there is no clear national or local comparison of special school data currently available as yet, we work very closely with other GLD Secondary Special Schools and moderate our judgements together.
+All outcome data expectations are derived from the original Progression Guidance.
+As there is no clear national or local comparison of special school data currently available yet, we work very closely with other GLD Secondary Special Schools and moderate our judgements together.
 We also work closely to ensure the data we collect can be compared and contrasted with a view to always developing and enhancing the teaching and learning for all pupils regardless of ability, disability, gender, ethnicity or socio-economic background.